haclong/viewHelper/README.md

 * Drinks can __be served__ but foods have to __be prepared__ before __being served__.
 * Tab will __be closed__ once the __invoice has been paid__.

+Waiters have to :
+* track the active tabs
+* serve the drinks
+* serve the food
+* take the invoice once every items has been served
+* close the tab

+Cook has to :
+* prepare the food
+* mark the food prepared so it can be served

 The whole things is articulate around "commands" and "events".
 Command is __doing thing__ and Event is __thing being done__.
 So basically, for one command, there's one event.
 Listeners will listen either to commands or to events.

 The translation
 =======